-Ryan's awards include the Ruth Lilly Poetry Prize, a Guggenheim fellowship, an Ingram Merrill Award, a fellowship from the National Endowment for the Arts, the Union League Poetry Prize, the Maurice English Poetry Award, and three Pushcart Prizes.
+Ryan's awards include a National Humanities Medal, the Ruth Lilly Poetry Prize, a Guggenheim Fellowship, an Ingram Merrill Award, a fellowship from the National Endowment for the Arts, the Union League Poetry Prize, the Maurice English Poetry Award, and three Pushcart Prizes.
 Her work has been selected four times for The Best American Poetry and was included in The Best of the Best American Poetry 1988-1997.

 Ryan's poems and essays have appeared in The New Yorker, The Atlantic, Poetry, The Yale Review, Paris Review, The American Scholar, The Threepenny Review, Parnassus, among other journals and anthologies.
 She was named to the “It List” by Entertainment Weekly and one of her poems has been permanently installed at New York’s Central Park Zoo.
 Ryan was elected a Chancellor of The Academy of American Poets in 2006.
 In 2008, Ryan was appointed the Library of Congress's sixteenth Poet Laureate Consultant in Poetry.
 Since 1971, she has lived in Marin County in California.

 From The Poet's View: Intimate Profiles of Five Major American Poets, available in the Poetry Store.

 Download a free recording of Poets of Our Time, the first event of the 2007 Poets Forum.

 From the Image Archive